mczainalabdeen/saudi-riyal-symbol/readme.md

 #### Download the Font Files

-Ensure you have the following font files in your `dist/fonts/` directory:
+Ensure you have the following font files in  `dist/fonts/` directory:

 - `saudi-riyal-symbol.eot`
 - `saudi-riyal-symbol.woff`
 - `saudi-riyal-symbol.ttf`
 - `saudi-riyal-symbol.svg`

+You Can Download it from here: [Download](https://github.com/mczainalabdeen/saudi-riyal-symbol/releases/latest)

 #### Include the CSS